-State/Central Govt.
-Officials/Vital installations / Registered User Cyclone Alert/ Cyclone Warning 1.
-Bulletin No.
+1. State/Central Govt.
+Officials/Vital installations / Registered User Cyclone Alert/ Cyclone Warning Bulletin No.

-Date and Time of Issue: (i) Information on cyclone The cyclonic storm lay over (ii) Forecast Further intensification: Direction of Movement: Expected landfall area: Expected time of landfall: (iii) Weather Warning (a) Rainfall in Districts (Names) (b) Gales reaching in Districts (Names) (c) Gale force winds reaching 35 knots in Districts (d) Tidal waves in coastal areas of Districts (Names) (e) Sea condition: (f) Damage (As per IMD instruction) Districts (Names) (g) Likely impacts as per IMD Monograph on "Damage Potential of Tropical [Depending on Intensity of Storm (T-No)] (a) Fishermen not to venture into open sea. (b) Evacuation of people from low lying areas to safer places/Cyclone Shelters. (c) General public in the threat area advised to be indoors. (d) Rail & road transport to be regulated.
+FORMA AT: Information on cyclone: Information on cyclone: The cyclonic storm lay over Dired Expe Forecast ner intensification: ction of Movement: ected landfall area: ected time of landfall: (iii) Weather Warning (a) Rainfall in Districts (Names) (b) Gales reaching in Districts (Names) (c) Gale force winds reaching 35 knots in Districts (d) Tidal waves in coastal areas of Districts (Names) (e) Sea condition: (f) Damage (As per IMD instruction) Districts (Names) (g) Likely impacts as per IMD Monograph on "Damage Potential of Tropical [Depending on Intensity of Storm (T-No)] (a) Fishermen not to venture into open sea.(b) Evacuation of people from low lying areas to safer places/Cyclone Shelters. (c) General public in the threat area advised to be indoors.(d) Rail &amp; road transport to be regulated.
+2. Port Warning FORMA AT: arning No. Date and Time for Issue (i) Information on cyclone: The cyclonic storm lay over Bay of Bengal/Arabian Sea near Lat/Long at a distance km. from at IST Estimated Central Pressure hPa. (ii) Forecast: Further intensification: Direction of Movement: Expected Landfall Area: Expected Time of Landfall: